RxLaboratory/Ramses/src-docs/docs/components/server/config.md

 	$cookieTimeout = 43200;

 	// This should never be changed, unless you change the key before building the official client or implementing your own client.
-	// It is used to break compatibility between some updates of the client/server framework
 	// It can be used to make sure only your own client, built by yourself, can connect to your own server.
 In this case, keep it secret!
 	// It is used to hash passwords.
 	$clientKey = "drHSV2XQ";